reuters-graphics/docs_graphics-kit/pages/for_clients/using-the-kit.md

 ---
-title: Using the kit
+title: Using the Kit
 published: true
 order: 1
 ---

 ::: section wide

-# Using the kit
+# Using the Kit

 Reuters graphics can be completely customized to suit the needs of your site and built to host on your servers by editing the source code directly.